Authored by Michael Williams

 Course Code: OGUIT-222

 Guitarists who know the blues have a natural advantage over those that don't.
-No matter what style they chose to play – jazz, rock, classical – having a blues background provides guitarists with a foundation in form, control, feel and harmonies that can be used to advance their playing in any genre of music.
-Blues Guitar Workshop begins by teaching the 12-bar blues harmony, basic rhythm guitar technique, and the pentatonic and blues scale in the open position up the neck.
-You'll learn to incorporate some of the nuances of the masters into your playing - from doubling the bass over a shuffle in the style of Buddy Guy, to combining major and minor pentatonic scales in the style of B.B.
+No matter what style they chose to play—jazz, rock, classical—having a blues guitar background provides a foundation in form, control, feel, and harmonies that can be used to advance their playing in any genre of music.
+Blues Guitar begins by teaching the 12-bar blues harmony, basic rhythm guitar technique, and the pentatonic and blues scale in the open position up the neck.
+You'll learn to incorporate some of the nuances of the blues guitar masters into your playing—from doubling the bass over a shuffle in the style of Buddy Guy, to combining major and minor pentatonic scales in the style of B.B.
 King and T-Bone Walker.
-Through call and response exercises and playing in other grooves and tempos, you'll learn to pace your solos to create tension and release – a technique mastered by all the greatest guitarists.
+Through call and response exercises and playing in other grooves and tempos, you'll learn to pace your blues guitar solos to create tension and release—a technique mastered by all the greatest guitarists.
 You'll learn to reuse the concepts and musical elements to expand your musical foundation and enhance your ability, whether you're trying to bring a blues sound to your playing or adding more depth and feel to any other style.

 In this course you will:

 - Learn to play several styles of rhythm guitar, and solo over 8 and 12-bar progressions in E, G, and other keys, with varying tempos and grooves, including shuffles, straight eighth, and slow blues.

 - Play pentatonic and blues scales in 5 positions up the neck, and use those fingerings while soloing.

 - Play turnarounds, and use solo pacing and call and response techniques.